1. Home: Explore careers

 Day-to-day tasks

-• design equipment that allows doctors to try new medical techniques, like optical instruments for keyhole surgery
+• design equipment to help doctors use new techniques, for example optical instruments for keyhole surgery

-• manage medical equipment, like scanners, imaging machines and monitoring systems
+• manage medical equipment, such as scanners, imaging machines and monitoring systems

-• carry out quality assurance checks to ensure all equipment is working correctly and safely
+• carry out quality assurance checks to make sure equipment is working correctly and safely

 • work closely with other medical professionals and technical staff